Kutalia/whisper-node-addon/README.md

+### This is a fork of [whisper-node-addon](https://github.com/starNGC2237/whisper-node-addon) supplemented with Windows and Linux Vulkan backends

+This version is specifically optimized for real-time usage (supports sending PCM data, not just audio file path).
+In doing so it relies on [my fork of Whisper.cpp](https://github.com/kutalia/whisper.cpp).

+You can generate addon files locally by building the project (see `scripts` in `package.json`).

+To build for other architectures, you can use [Act](https://github.com/nektos/act) in the project root with `--artifact-server-path` option.
+It is a docker based local Github Actions runner.

+Or straight up install with `npm install @kutalia/whisper-node-addon` and start using it.

+TODO: add CUDA backend for Windows (I currently don't have a Nvidia GPU to test)

 # ⚠️ Development Status Warning

 This library <code>whisper-node-addon</code> is currently in <strong>early experimental phase</strong>.
 APIs may change breakingly and production use is not recommended!<br/>